Historical Society of

 The Mount Airy Pants Factory originally opened in October 1921 on Prospect Road.
 During its time, it opened and closed numerous for a variety of reasons - fire, fluctuations in the market, changes in ownership - and was also housed for a time at Wildwood Park, then settled into its final location on Center Street.
 Research is still ongoing.
 Preliminary report, which is attached here, gives a chronology of events as gleaned from newspaper reports and recollections of people who either worked there or had family members who worked there.
 It ceased operations in 1985.
 If you have any further information on the factory, artifacts, or stories to share, please bring to the museum, or contact Doris Bujanowski at firstname.lastname@example.org

-Carroll County History Day was held on March 5, 2022 at Westminster High School.
+Carroll County History Day for 2023 will be held on February 25, 2023 at Westminster High School.
 History Day involves students (grades 6-12) choosing a historical topic related to that year’s specific theme.
-Throughout the 2021–2022 academic year, National History Day (NHD) students will explore the theme of Debate & Diplomacy in History: Successes, Failures, Consequences.
-Some topics might be stories of debate and diplomacy, while others might cover debate with little diplomatic effort or diplomacy without debate.
-Students must investigate to determine whether one or both of those themes are present in their narrative.
+Throughout the 2022–2023 academic year, National History Day (NHD) students will explore the theme of Frontiers in History: People, Places, Ideas.
 Presentations may take the form of a paper, exhibit, performance, documentary, or a web site.
 More information on suggested local topics will be coming at a later date.
 In the meantime, students and parents can check out the Carroll County History Day website here.
 Please note, Mount Airy suggested themes have not yet been updated from this past year.
 Check back as those theses will be added shortly.

 The American Legion Oratorical Contest exists to develop deeper knowledge and appreciation for the U.S. Constitution among high school students.
 Since 1938, the program has presented participants with an academic speaking challenge that teaches important leadership qualities, the history of our nation’s laws, the ability to think and speak clearly, and an understanding of the duties, responsibilities, rights and privileges of American citizenship.